South Hampshire

-South Hampshire is a term used mainly to refer to the conurbation formed by the city of Portsmouth, city of Southampton and the non-metropolitan boroughs of Gosport, Fareham, Havant and Eastleigh in southern Hampshire, South East England.
-The area was estimated to have a population of over 1.5 million in 2013.
-It is the most populated part of South East England excluding London.
-The area is sometimes referred to as Solent City particularly in relation to local devolution, but the term is controversial.
+South Hampshire is a term used mainly to refer to the conurbation formed by the city of Portsmouth, city of Southampton and the boroughs of Gosport, Fareham, Havant and Eastleigh in southern Hampshire, South East England.
+Using the definition of the agglomeration used by CityPopulation.de, the area had a population of 1,151,300 in the 2021 census.
+The area has sometimes been referred to as Solent City, particularly in relation to proposed local devolution, but the term is controversial.

 History

 Harold Wilson's Labour government commissioned town planner Colin Buchanan in 1965 to study the region.
 He found a region of growing economic importance, in desperate need of proper planning to avoid unplanned sprawl, and suggested the construction of a modernist urban area between Southampton and Portsmouth.
 However this was resisted by local authorities who occupied the proposed development sites, and Buchanan's plans were never put into effect.

 Instead, as a result of high-tech industry and services, the area was able to grow largely without overall planning to become perhaps the most densely populated region of the UK.
 In the late 20th century mass manufacturing of ordinary commodities declined, leaving several town and city neighbourhoods impoverished and suffering unemployment; however by the early 21st century high income and retirement properties came to dominate some neighbourhoods, particularly close to universities, and many suburbs and exurbs.
 Centrally planned building programmes included large estates, connected by new road networks, for commercial and residential use by Hampshire County Council's architects, led by Colin Stansfield Smith.
 Otherwise development has tended to be on a case-by-case basis for retail parks, business parks and housing.

 The Solent Local Enterprise Partnership (LEP) is a collaboration between local authorities, universities and businesses set up in 2011 by the Department for Business, Innovation and Skills.
 Different departments of the Solent LEP are distributed across the area, with its 'Growth Hub' being based in Southampton.
 On 12 November 2013 the government announced the second wave of City Deals, with a successful joint bid of Southampton and Portsmouth providing £953 million of investment into the Solent LEP.